junxit/us-congress-bills-111/metadata.md

 - 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Lincoln without amendment and with a preamble.
 Without written report.
 - 2009-12-16 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Lincoln without amendment and with a preamble.
 Without written report.
 - 2009-12-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 230.
+- 2009-12-18 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S13469; text as passed Senate: CR S13469)
+- 2009-12-18 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S13469; text as passed Senate: CR S13469)